Singulink/SingulinkFX/README.md

 For use with DocFX v2.62 and above.

 The `memberpage-extras` plugin has been removed for version 2+ of the template.
 DocFX v2.62 no longer shows explicit interface members by default.
 Furthermore, the functionality to group explicit interface implementations into their own section in the table of contents has been merged into the DocFX codebase and an option for including explicit interface implementations is in the works so the plugin should no longer be necessary moving forward.
+To get similar functionality working again, set https://dotnet.github.io/docfx/reference/docfx-json-reference.html#memberlayout to "separatePages"

 ### Version 1.x